ZhengyuLi0929/DarpaModelTree/README.md

 # 2: Mixed Model

 ## preprocessing, training and outputting all in bigmod_data_proc.py
-Just run bigmod_data_proc.py to get results
+1. Just run bigmod_data_proc.py to get results

+2. The mixed model use a big linear regression to train the shape of each narrative, and use tree models (with random forest) to train the scale of each narrative.

 # 3: DNN Model
 DNN model is in a seperate directory that just called dnn.

 ## Preprocessing
-data_proc.py under dnn folder
+1. data_proc.py under dnn folder

 ## Run Model + Output result
-dnn.py under dnn folder
+1. dnn.py under dnn folder

+2. contains three different kinds of dnns: one layer, two dense layers, and the other one Dongxin has discussed before.
+Some models are commented out.

+3. In the comment section, there are also codes for scale vectors.
+All of which is in dnn.py